 It was then that I saw the icicles hanging from the cutter’s railings.
 Wow.

 Yesterday, watermen were out again.
-YEAH!
+YAY!

 And again this morning. 🙂

 I have the utmost respect for our local watermen.